Krukov/cashews/Readme.md

 #### Cache invalidation on code change

-Often, you may face a problem with invalid cache after code is changed.
+Often, you may face a problem with an invalid cache after the code is changed.
 For example:

 ```python
 @cache(ttl=timedelta(days=1), key="user:{user_id}")